 POSITRON EMISSION TOMOGRAPHY (PET) IMAGING

-The radiopharmaceutical is injected into the patient’s bloodstream, and the patient is imaged on a special camera called a PET/CT scanner.
-This scanner uses two imaging techniques to get information on body structure and function in one test.
+The radiopharmaceutical is injected into the patient’s bloodstream, and the patient is imaged on a special camera called a PET scanner.
+These scanners can use two different imaging techniques to get information on body structure and function in one test.

 The results of these scans are processed by software to give doctors both functional and structural information in one set of images.